Azure/aks-set-context/README.md

 # Azure Kubernetes Service set context

-This action can be used to set cluster context before other actions like [`azure/k8s-deploy`](https://github.com/Azure/k8s-deploy/tree/master), [`azure/k8s-create-secret`](https://github.com/Azure/k8s-create-secret/tree/master) or any kubectl commands (in script) can be run subsequently in the workflow.
+This action can be used to set cluster context before other actions like [`azure/k8s-deploy`](https://github.com/Azure/k8s-deploy/tree/master) and [`azure/k8s-create-secret`](https://github.com/Azure/k8s-create-secret/tree/master).
+Any kubectl commands (in script) can also be run subsequently in the workflow.

-Refer to [starter templates](https://github.com/Azure/actions-workflow-samples/tree/master/Kubernetes) to deploy to any Kubernetes cluster on-premise or any cloud including Azure Kubernetes service.
+You must run [Azure/login](https://github.com/Azure/login) before this action.

 ## Action inputs